gslf/OAIAPI/README.md

 ### STEP 3: Reference the project
 **For Visual Studio users:** right-click on the References or Dependencies in your main project, select Add Reference..., and then choose the project you just added.

-**For Visual Studio Code and other editors users:** open yout prokect file and add a reference tag that look like this:
+**For Visual Studio Code and other editors users:** open yout project file and add a reference tag that look like this:
 ```xml
 <ItemGroup>
   <ProjectReference Include="..\path\to\cloned\project.csproj" />